Professor and Chair of Finance

 Roles and Responsibilities

-Gbenga is a Senior Lecturer (Associate Professor) in Financial Markets at the University of Edinburgh and the Director for Industry, Economy and Society (FinTech) at the University of Edinburgh's Edinburgh Futures Institute, he leads on strategic FinTech and Financial Services initiatives and convenes the FinTech and Financial Services Research Cluster at The University of Edinburgh.
+Gbenga is a Professor and Chair of Finance at the University of Edinburgh, and as the Director for Industry, Economy and Society at the University of Edinburgh's Edinburgh Futures Institute, he leads on strategic FinTech and Financial Services initiatives and convenes the FinTech and Financial Services Research Cluster at The University of Edinburgh.
 He was the Founding Director of both the University's PhD in Financial Technology programme and its flagship postgraduate taught FinTech programme, the MSc Finance, Technology and Policy (FTP).
-Gbenga is also the Deputy Scientific Director at the Fondazione European Capital Markets Cooperative Research Centre in Pescara, Italy and a Fellow at the Rozetta Institute (formerly Capital Markets CRC) in Sydney, Australia, and a Member of the of the World Economic Forum’s Global Future Council on the Future of Resilient Financial Systems (2023-2024 term).
+Gbenga is also the Deputy Scientific Director at the Fondazione European Capital Markets Cooperative Research Centre in Pescara, Italy, a Fellow at the Rozetta Institute (formerly Capital Markets CRC) in Sydney, Australia, and a Member of the of the World Economic Forum’s Global Future Council on the Future of Resilient Financial Systems (2023-2024 term).

-Gbenga holds an MBA (with distinction) and a PhD (in market microstructure) from the University of East Anglia, where he also held teaching and research positions with the Norwich Business School and the Environmental & Energy Finance Group respectively.
-He is a graduate of Nigeria's first institution of higher learning, Yaba College of Technology, Lagos, a Fellow of the Higher Education Academy and holds a Postgraduate Certificate in Academic Practice from the University of Edinburgh.
+Gbenga holds an MBA (with distinction) and a PhD (in Market Microstructure) from the University of East Anglia, where he also held teaching and research positions with the Norwich Business School and the Environmental & Energy Finance Group respectively.
+He is a graduate of Nigeria's first institution of higher learning, Yaba College of Technology, Lagos, a Fellow of the Higher Education Academy and holds a Postgraduate Certificate in Academic Practice from The University of Edinburgh.

 Gbenga’s research interests cover the general financial economics space, with a core focus on the microstructure of financial markets.
 His current research examines the microstructure evolution of financial markets against the backdrop of technology and policy innovations.
-He has also examined critical market microstructure issues in the world’s largest emissions trading market, the European Climate Exchange, London.
-The practical nature of his research papers has led to his work being discussed in international finance, economics and business newspapers and magazines such as The Economist, Financial Times, Forbes, and Bloomberg, and his being commissioned to undertake research projects on behalf of financial services companies, policymakers and regulators.
+In addition, he investigates economic issues relating to trading in energy and environmental markets, such as the markets for crude oil and emissions financial instruments.
+The practical relevance of his research has led to his work being regularly discussed in leading international media outlets, such as The New York Times, The Economist, Financial Times, Forbes, and Bloomberg, and his being commissioned to undertake research projects on behalf of financial services companies, policymakers and regulators.
 His commissioned reports have been published by the likes of the UK's Financial Conduct Authority and the UK Houses of Parliament's All Party Parliamentary Corporate Governance Group.
-He has delivered invited research seminars at various private sector fora and universities/academic institutes around the world, including at the UK's Financial Conduct Authority, Zhejiang University, Cardiff University, University of Otago Dunedin, University of Reading's ICMA Centre, Victoria University Wellington, University of South Australia, Adelaide; Catolica Porto Business School, Porto and Pan African University's Lagos Business School.
+He has delivered scores of invited research keynotes and seminars in private/public sector fora and at universities/research and innovation institutes around the world, including at the UK Houses of Parliament, Financial Conduct Authority, Zhejiang University, Cardiff University, University of Otago Dunedin, University of Reading's ICMA Centre, Victoria University Wellington, University of South Australia Adelaide and Pan African University's Lagos Business School.